jberroca/beanstalk-tf-module/README.md

 ### Example
 Asuming there is already an existing VPC you can use the files already present in the root directory or use the example in this readme.

-I recommend using terraform.tfvars and variables to initialize the module this way you dont need to declare the variables each time you use `terraform apply` and you have better chance on keeping your variable values secret.
+Regardless of the example you use, you also need a valid AWS cloud profile.
+I also recommend using terraform.tfvars and variables to initialize the module, this way you dont need to declare the variables each time you use `terraform apply` and you have better chance on keeping your variable values secret.

 1. Initialize Provider with a supported version